openshift/openshift-origin-design/web-console/knikubevirt/deplying-kubevirt/deploying-kubevirt.md

 The user decides to check the box again.

-![CR step - re-check "Create CR instances"](img/2-12.png) Instead, the user clicks the ‘Edit Yaml’ button to make some modifications to the first CR.
+![CR step - re-check "Create CR instances"](img/2-12.png) The user clicks the ‘Edit Yaml’ button to make some modifications to the first CR.

 ![CR step - editing YAML](img/2-13.png)
 The user modifies the YAML and clicks “Save” to return to the screen.